WHAT TO SEE IN SHIRAKAWA-GO? HOW TO GET TO SHIRAKAWA-GO? IS SHIRAKAWA-GO WORTH VISITING? WHEN IS THE BEST TIME TO VISIT SHIRAKAWA-GO?

 Private tour

-For more convenience you can also book a full private tour.
-The tour will take you to Shinakawa-go but also it’s beautiful surroundings.
-If you are a group of people, this is one of the best option to visit Shinakawa-go.
+For more convenience, you can also book a full private tour.
+The tour will take you to Shinakawa-go but also its beautiful surroundings.
+If you are a group of people, this is one of the best options to visit Shinakawa-go.
 Check it out here.

 Visit Gokayama near Shinakawa-go